Key Takeaways:

 Clarity of terms: By adopting a Creative Commons license or another alternative licensing model, you clearly outline the terms and conditions under which your work can be used.

-This helps potential users understand what is permitted and what constitutes infringement, reducing the chances of unintentional violations.
+This helps potential users comprehend what is permitted and what constitutes infringement, reducing the chances of unintentional violations.

 Control over usage: Alternative licenses allow you to maintain control over your work by specifying the types of uses you allow.